mattaylor/objix/docs/api.md

 o._bind('max', m => m._values().sort((a, b) => b - a)[0])
 o.max() // 3

-o._bind('nowish', () => new Date(), 1)
-o.nowish() // 2022-10-17T00:01:00.364Z
+// The memoized form takes no arguments, so losing the receiver does not matter. o._bind('nowish', () => new Date(), 1) o.nowish() // 2022-10-17T00:01:00.364Z
 o.nowish() // 2022-10-17T00:01:00.364Z